RMM API 2.0.0

 same as RMMRings::bringUpAllRings, but with sequential execution.
 Intended to be used by developers who want to troubleshoot problematic ring so that error logs are not flooded by other rings that are working well.

-Perform a slow control read from all FEs in the topology to confirm the ring is active.
+Perform a slow control read from all FEs in the ring.

 Returns